frimtec/secure-sms-proxy/README.md

 ![Icon](app/src/main/res/mipmap-hdpi/ic_launcher.png)

-As Google strongly restricts the use of SMS permissions for applications in the Play-Store, S2MSP provides a API for third party applications to send and receive SMS to specific phone numbers via a secure SMS proxy.
+As Google strongly restricts the use of SMS permissions for applications in the Play-Store, S2MSP provides an API for third party applications to send and receive SMS to specific phone numbers via a secure SMS proxy.

 S2MSP acts like a local firewall for SMS communication.